okta/okta-auth-js/docs/idx.md

 ###### `nextStep?`

 This field contains information to proceed with the next step.
-It's avaiable when in `IdxStatus.PENDING` status.
+It's available when in `IdxStatus.PENDING` status.

 - `name`: The identifier of the next step.
 - `type?`: The type of the authenticator that the step belongs to.